mclem6/mclem6/README.md

-I am always open to collaborating and networking, don't hesitate to connect me on LinkedIn!
+I am always open to collaborating and networking, don't hesitate to contact me on LinkedIn!

 <!---
 mclem6/mclem6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.